 a complete physical examination to assess overall health.
 Puppies are particularly susceptible to

 parvovirus, which is spread through faeces from infected dogs.
-It is recommended to limit your puppy’s access to public parks, footpaths and other dogs until the vaccination programme has been completed at 3 months of age.
+It is recommended to limit your puppy’s access to public parks, footpaths and other dogs until 10 days after the vaccination programme has been completed at 16 weeks.

 Adult Dogs require a health check once a year along with appropriate vaccinations to ensure continued protection.
 The clinic will send you an annual reminder when the annual health check is due.